Galleries

 Hours of operation 2026

-We anticipate opening for the Volunteer Expo in April, the Spring Fire-up in May, the Leduc West Annual Exposition in July, and finally in September the Country Harvest and the Lesco Truck Show.
-Exact dates will be announced in late February.
+We will be open for the Volunteer Expo on April 11, the Spring Fire-up on May 23 & 24, the Leduc West Annual Exposition on July 18 & 19, and finally in September the Country Harvest on September 12 & 13 and the Lesco Truck Show on September 19.
+There may even be another show in August, date TBD.
 Watch this space!
 Plus we are availble for private tours in the summer - just contact us from this web site; We'd LOVE to see you!

 Leave us a message